This guide provides information, tools and tips on identifying and avoiding misinformation, disinformation and propaganda.

 VERIFY: Are there links to other sources to back up the facts?
 Does the information appear on other news sites?
 Can you find the original source of a story or image shared widely on social media?
 Can it be verified by fact checking websites?

 AUTHORS: Google the author.
-What else have the written?
-Are they expert or an authority?
-Who is paying them?
+What else have they the written?
+Find information to determine authority.

 Rutgers, The State University of New Jersey, an equal access/equal opportunity institution.
 Individuals with disabilities are encouraged to direct suggestions, comments, or complaints concerning any accessibility issues with Rutgers web sites to: email@example.com or complete the Report Accessibility Barrier / Provide Feedback Form.